- 10 Months ago

 Green tea is one of the most discussed foods in recent times, although the Chinese have known the medicinal benefits of it since ancient times.
-Its origin is in China, but is produced in many countries now.
+Native to China and India, it is produced and consumed in many countries now-a-days due to its numerous health benefits.
 Green tea is produced from leaves of the plant ‘camellia sinensis'.
-Out of the 3 varieties of tea (green, black and oolong), green tea is the least processed variety and so provides many antioxidants, tannins, and flavonoids.
+Out of the 3 varieties of tea (green, black and oolong), green tea is the least processed variety and thus provides many antioxidants, tannins and flavonoids.

 Green tea will not add up to your calorie consumption!
-It has very small amounts of many other nutrients but is high in antioxidants.
+It is high in antioxidants but has very small amounts of many other nutrients.
 You can use green tea in many recipes and enjoy the benefits.

 The health benefits of green tea are due to certain components like flavonoids, polyphenols (particularly catechins), tocopherols and some phytochemical compounds.